sviperll/gaudi/README.markdown

  * `gaudi artifact-file ARTIFACT VERSION` - downloads artifact from maven central if nessesary and prints file name corresponding to given `ARTIFACT` and `VERSION`
  * `gaudi artifact-versions ARTIFACT` prints available versions for given `ARTIFACT`
+ * `gaudi new class CLASS_NAME` creates new java file for given class in current directory/package
+ * `gaudi new interface INTERFACE_NAME` creates new java file for given interface in current directory/package
+ * `gaudi new enum INTERFACE_NAME` creates new java file for given enum in current directory/package

+You can run gaudi commands in any subdirectories of project directory.
+Project root is detected by `build-info.sh` file.
+`gaudi new ...` commands only works from within sources directory.

 Configuration
 -------------